 Describe your Cubism

-Describe the Cubism you want, including the subject, setting, and lighting.
+Describe the Cubism you want, in plain words.

 2. 02